ExCL-Docs/excl-user-docs/quick-start-guides/slurm.md

 Direct SSH, Slurm batch submissions, and Slurm interactive jobs are all supported on the compute nodes.
 As a preference, if your job doesn't need interaction, then use `sbatch`.
 If it is a heavier job or the systems are under heavy use, then `srun` for interactive use is preferred to help with coordination.
 If the system is lightly used or the job is low-resource using and interactive, then direct `ssh` is fine.

 An exception to this are nodes in high demand, that we have decided to set up as an Slurm exclusive system.
-See [[Slurm Exclusive Systems]].
+See [Slurm Exclusive Systems](https://docs.excl.ornl.gov/quick-start-guides/slurm#slurm-exclusive-systems).

 ### Should Slurm be used from the login node only or locally from the worker node?